rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 Phantom types could be a very powerful API building tool.
-I am sure you can think about many other interesting use cases, ... like state machines.
+I am sure you can think about many other interesting use cases, ... like state machines[^state].

+[^state]:  As an example, office.js is very stateful.
+It has _uninitialized_ state known to cause problems, there is the application state (e.g. user is writing new email), and much more.
+My experience with office.js is that the code I write is very sensitive to where is placed and can be very brittle.
+API like this could be made both safe and self-documenting by using phantom types.

 ## Next Chapter